ghostkcleung/tft_framework/README.md

 delete f;                   // Deallocate
 ```

-# Printer
+# Print
-The Screen class is inherit Printer.
+The Screen class is inherit offical Print class.
 So you can print the text easier than draw each font.
+The usage of print just like Serial.print()
 ```cpp

 scr -> setFont ( new Font5X7() );               // It's not necessary when using default font.